jacobarriola/floating-orchard/README.md

 <h2>Foundation</h2>

-The site is built using Foundation front-end framework using a mobile first approach.
-Few modifications were done to the default install other than <code>.row</code> widths.
+The site is built using Foundation front-end framework (http://foundation.zurb.com/docs/) using a mobile first approach.
+Few modifications were made to the default install other than <code>row</code> widths.

 <h3>Breakpoints</h3>
-Breakpoints used are Foundations default: small, medium and large (see http://foundation.zurb.com/docs/media-queries.html)
+Breakpoints used are Foundations' default: small, medium and large (see http://foundation.zurb.com/docs/media-queries.html).

-There are a few overides to accomodate the design, which can be found in the <code>../sass/_mediaqueries.scss</code> file.
+There are a few overrides to accommodate the design; the modifications can be found in the <code>../sass/_mediaqueries.scss</code> file.

-<h4>Global styles</h4>
+<h3>Global styles</h3>

 The <code>row</code> max width is 1200px, which is declared in <code>../sass/vendor/foundation/_settings.sccss</code>.